quananhle/Data-Structure-and-Algorithms/Java/Roman-to-Integer/README.md

 Each symbol adds its own value, except for when a smaller valued symbol is before a larger valued symbol.
 In those cases, instead of adding both symbols to the total, we need to subtract the large from the small, adding that instead.

 Therefore, the simplest algorithm is to use a pointer to scan through the string, at each step deciding whether to add the current symbol and go forward 1 place, or add the difference of the next 2 symbols and go forward 2 places.
 Here is this algorithm in pseudocode.

+***Note: Cannot make the assumption that the input is always valid

 ##### Pseudocode
 ```